 4. Use up to three CVS store coupons per item.

-CVS issues dollar-off single item coupons, spend threshold coupons, and percent-off coupons.
-CVS coupon policy says you can use as many store coupons as you want as long as none of those coupons explicitly states otherwise.
+This is where the fancy CVS coupon dance starts.
+CVS offers dollar-off single-item coupons, spend threshold coupons, and percent-off coupons.
+CVS’ coupon policy says you can use as many store coupons as you want as long as none of those coupons explicitly states otherwise.

 But just know the percent-off coupons will be calculated after all other CVS coupons and ExtraBucks have been deducted from your subtotal.
 (More about that in tip #6).